 Most Important Travel Camera Features

-- Image Sensor: As discussed in our list of the Best Digital Cameras for 2015, image sensor size plays a key role in image quality.
+- Image Sensor: As discussed in our list of the Best Digital Cameras, image sensor size plays a key role in image quality.
 If you’re shooting photos in tough lighting during your trip, such as at a museum, having a large image sensor will give you great low light image quality.

 - Resolution: Resolution also plays a role in image quality.
 If you’re photographing architectural details while traveling, a high megapixel count can help preserve those details.